Introduction

 - Schedule professional servicing: Even with diligent daily care, internal components wear out.
 A certified technician should service the machine every 6–12 months.

-For more insights, see our articles on
+For more insights on cost-effective maintenance, see our guide on

 Frequently Asked Questions